THRASTRO/sofa.js/docs/iau.pvstar.md

 3) Care is needed with units.
-The star coordinates are in radians and the proper motions in radians per Julian year, but the parallax is in arcseconds; the radial velocity is in km/s, but the pv-vector result is in AU and AU/day.
+The star coordinates are in radians and the proper motions in radians per Julian year, but the parallax is in arcseconds; the radial velocity is in km/s, but the pv-vector result is in au and au/day.

 4) The proper motions are the rate of change of the right ascension and declination at the catalog epoch and are in radians per Julian